Social Media Scheduling Apps for Direct Sellers and Network Marketers

 Final Thoughts on Social Media Scheduling Apps for Direct Sellers

 I wish I could say there was 1 clear winner and 1 app I could 100% recommend that offered all the features I want and need.
 Unfortunately that is just not the case for me.
-What I can share and recommend is that right now I am using CinchShare for my Facebook Parties & Training Events in my Groups and have been very happy with their service.
-I am using Post Planner for the repeat/recurring posts in my groups, FB page and for their viral content feature.
-(It’s worth the $9 a month just for the repeat post feature for the hours of time it saves me each month.)
+What I can share and recommend is CinchShare for Facebook Parties & Training Events in Groups and have been very happy with their service.
 I was also very impressed with the recent updates to Post my Party and PostCron.
 I would suggest to try a few of these out and see which ones you like, work best for you & offer what you need.

 I hope this review post has been helpful!

 I would love to see your thoughts in the comments below and for you to share this post on social media with your friends and team members!
 Which social media scheduling apps are you using & what do you love about them?
 Are there any others I should add to this post?